cyber-atlas/cyberatlas.github.io/Blog/gettingstartedwithgit.md

 In this case, your computer is your home.
 All of your files would be your stuff and you have stuff in each room.

+### Git Repositories
+---
+## TODO ADD INFO ABOUT REPOSITORIES, HOW TO MAKE ONE AND HOW TO CLONE

 In this case, rooms are repositories.
 Each room has stuff, each repository has files.